Skip to main content

 1. 1

-Complete 40 hours of NHREC-approved pre-license education.
-Choose a New Hampshire school approved by the New Hampshire Real Estate Commission (NHREC).
-Many schools offer self-paced online options.
+Finish 40 hours of NHREC-approved pre-license education.
+Pick a school approved by the New Hampshire Real Estate Commission; most run self-paced online.

 2. 2